VoltageControlLab/sound-study/Sound Study Vol 1/README.md

 www.twitter.com/spaceprodigi

-I used a mixture of one shots from my modular and recordings from my field recorder.
-I recorded the samples straight into Ableton and then sent each channel through my analog Neve Shelford channel strips to give some shine.
+"I used a mixture of one shots from my modular and recordings from my field recorder.
+I recorded the samples straight into Ableton and then sent each channel through my analog Neve Shelford channel strips to give some shine."

 -DiPrima

-Making use of MN DPO, SEQ Intellijel Metropolis
+"OSC MN DPO, SEQ Intellijel Metropolis"